-I’ve used it with kids, teenagers, university students and adults and have had great results with all of them.
+I’ve used this listen and draw activity with kids, teenagers, university students and adults and have had great results with all of them.
+Keep on reading for all the details you need to know about this listen and draw activity.

 How to Do Draw a Picture Activity